GabPhoenix/ProjetoLPG/Readme.md

 ### Elements from configure:
 * background : change the background color.

-* activebacground : change the background color when the user click on the element.
+* activebackground : change the background color when the user click on the element.

 * foreground : change the text color.